MedVoice-RMIT-CapStone-2024/MedVoice-Whisper-Research/README.md

-Sure, here's a more detailed guide for a README.md file:

 # Whisper Installation and Usage Guide

 This guide will walk you through the process of installing and using Whisper, a Python-based application.